-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Turn the computer and all other connected devices off. - Disconnect all cables attached to the computer and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on - Read "Accessing the System Board" on page 15. - 1 Locate the DIMM you want to remove on the system board.
-To locate the desired DIMM, see "Identifying Parts on the System Board" on page 14. - 2 If an adapter, the air baffle, or cables restrict your access to the memory connectors, you might have to remove them. - To remove an adapter, see "Removing Adapters" on page 41. - To remove the air baffle, see "Removing and Replacing the Air Baffle" on page 31. - 3 At both ends of the DIMM connector, push outward on the retaining clips until the DIMM is loosened.
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Disconnect all cables attached to the computer and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).

+1 Locate the DIMM you want to remove on the system board.
+To locate the desired DIMM, see "Identifying Parts on the System Board" on page 15.

+2 If an adapter, the air baffle, or cables restrict your access to the memory connectors, you might have to remove them.

+To remove an adapter, see "Removing Adapters" on page 42.

+To remove the air baffle, see "Removing and Replacing the Air Baffle" on page 17.

+3 At both ends of the DIMM connector, push outward on the retaining clips until the DIMM is loosened.

-Note: Be careful not to push too hard on the retaining clips because the DIMM might eject abruptly from the connector.
+Be careful not to push too hard on the retaining clips because the DIMM might eject abruptly from the connector.

-4 Lift the DIMM out of the connector.
+- 4 Lift the DIMM out of the connector. - 5 To replace the air baffle, see "Removing and Replacing the Air Baffle" on page 17.

-- ${f 5}$ To replace the air baffle, see "Removing and Replacing the Air Baffle" on page 31. - 6 Store the DIMM in a static-protective package.
+${f 6}$ Store the DIMM in a static-protective package.